Why Does My Dog’s Breath Smell Like Fish? 3 Reasons & What to Do

 3. Impacted Anal Glands

 Nobody wants to say it, but if you have a dog, especially a small or overweight one, you will have to get used to it.
-Impacted anal glands are a common problem for many dogs, and one of the symptoms is scooting across the floor dragging their butt.
-Another is the unmistakable smell of fish that impacted anal glands produce, and we all know that dogs like to lick their butt, and now you know why their breath also smells like fish.
+Impacted anal glands can be a common problem for many dogs at some point in their lives.
+One of the most frequent signs is scooting across the floor and dragging their butt.
+Another is the unmistakable fishy smell that impacted anal glands produce, and we all know that dogs like to lick their butt, and now you know why their breath also smells like fish.

 What Can I Do About It?

-If you believe your pet is suffering from swollen anal glands, we recommend taking your dog to the vet immediately.
-The vet can express the gland to remove the fluid and even show you how to save on medical costs.
+If you believe your pet is suffering from impacted anal glands, we recommend taking your dog to the vet immediately.
+The vet can express the glands to empty them and even show you how to save on medical costs.
 The vet will also look for the more serious cause of the impacted glands, like tumors.
-Overweight dogs have a difficult time completely emptying the sacks, so maintaining proper weight can significantly reduce the frequency of impacted anal glands.
+Overweight dogs have a difficult time completely emptying the sacs because of the extra fat they have around the area, so maintaining proper weight can help to reduce the frequency of impacted anal glands.

 Summary

-Unfortunately, if the fish smell is strong and seems to come from the entire dog, including its breath, there is a good chance the cause is impacted anal glands.
+Unfortunately, if the fish smell is strong and seems to come from the entire dog, including their breath, there is a good chance the cause is dental disease or impacted anal glands.
 If you see your dog doing the scoot, it will be time to visit the vet.
-If the fish smell is only something you’ve been noticing when it kisses your face, we recommend checking the ingredients in the food for omega fats.
-If you still can’t explain the smell, schedule a dental cleaning to ensure there isn’t some infection in the mouth.
-Crunchy kibble will keep your dog’s teeth much cleaner than canned food and can prevent halitosis and slow dental disease.
+If the fish smell is only something you’ve been noticing when they kiss your face, we recommend checking the ingredients in the food for fish oils.
+If you still can’t explain the smell, schedule a dental check up with your vet to ensure there isn’t some infection in the mouth.

 We hope you have enjoyed reading over this guide and found the answers you needed.
 If we have helped your dog smell better, please share this guide to why your dog might smell like fish on Facebook and Twitter.